 Choose an Option

-Access All Areas: Creating a safe and thriving music industry for all is a music industry training program led by Support Act and developed in partnership with Music Victoria, designed to educate members of the music workforce how to recognise sexual harassment, sexual assault and bullying and actively intervene.
+Access All Areas: Active Bystander Training is a workshop designed to educate members of the music workforce on how to recognise harassment, discrimination and bullying and take safe and supportive steps to actively intervene.

 Access All Areas was first developed by cohealth in collaboration with Music Victoria in response to research, reports and disclosures of sexual assault, harassment and harm in the music industry.